 A Nord in his element, tromping around Reykjavik

 When books are turned into movies, does it bother you that they are often changed to suit the audience needs?

-It did in the past, but not anymore.
-This is due to my novel Transient being in development to become a feature film.
-I have received a valuable peek behind the curtain, which conjured a lot of sympathy.
-Print and film mediums are worlds apart when it comes to the nature of quality writing.
-I used to watch adaptations and think “WTF, they forgot to include that crucial part of the book!”
-Now I think, “I can see why they dropped that for pacing.”
+It used to bother me, but not anymore.
+My novel Transient is currently in development to become a feature film, which has given me a valuable peek behind the curtain.
+Print and film are worlds apart when it comes to the nature of good writing.
+I would watch an adaptation and think “WTF, they didn’t include that crucial part of the book!”
+Now I think, “I can see why it was cut for pacing.”

 Do you have a day job as well?